clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 ### Training

+#### Start small

 - Start with a small training and validation dataset to allow for faster iterations.
 Only start training on the full dataset when you are confident the model training is stable and behave as expected.

 - Avoid using methods that are not necessary for a basic training (for instance LR scheduling, quantization, data augmentations, etc…) in order to reduce the size of the search space of potential bugs.

+- Overfit the model on a single batch: with a large enough capacity the model should converge to the global minimum loss (e.g zero).
+If it does it indicates that the model is able to extract useful information.
+If the less doesn’t decrease towards zero quickly, your loss might be ill-defined (flipped sign), learning rate too high, have numerical instabilities, inputs and labels not aligned or a bug in the model implementation itself.

+#### Check the loss

-- Check that the initial loss makes sense: for instance if the cross-entropy loss is used, the initial loss should be close to $-\log(\frac{1}{\text{num classes}})$ if the last layer is initialized correctly ( "default" values can be derived for other losses):
+- Check that the initial loss makes sense: for instance if the cross-entropy loss is used, the initial loss should be close to $-\log(\frac{1}{\text{num classes}})$ if the last layer is initialized correctly for a balanced dataset (for a dataset with 10% positive and 90 negative instances the initial BCE should be close to $-(0.1 \cdot \log(0.5) + 0.9 \cdot \log(0.5))$ ).
+If it is very far from that, it means that the initialization is not correct and the model has a bias from the start.

 $$
 \begin{split}